 Let’s take a look at the concept of “mistakes.”
 In some professions, a mistake can cost lives; just ask an airport worker who doesn’t put enough fuel in an airplane, or a surgeon who leaves a sponge inside a patient!
 Most of us, however, aren’t professionals whose daily work could kill.
 So making a mistake at work every now and then is tolerable.
 But before you start labelling your current risk-taking results “mistakes,” consider a lesson in reframing your thinking.
 Thomas Edison conducted 10,000 experiments before producing the light bulb.
 When asked, “How did you feel about your 10,000 mistakes before you got it right?”
 Edison declared it was a 10,001st step towards success rather than 10,000 mistakes with one success.

-What achievements or results have you or your association’s team experienced that were labeled a “failure?”
+What achievements or results have you or your team experienced that were labeled a “failure?”
 Did you learn something?
 Did you glean what not to do the next time, perhaps?
 Was there a good lesson in this experience?
 Did the first “mistake” pave the way for a later success?
 Sometimes that’s what happens.
 What mistake/success stories come to mind for you?

-What ongoing association/work or personal efforts have you been labeling “failures?”
+What ongoing workplace or personal efforts have you been labeling “failures?”
 How can you reframe your thinking, attitude and behaviour around your efforts and your current experience, and facilitate colleagues and/or staff to do the same, to see your lessons and successes?

 January is a terrific time to take up new, or renewed, action.
 Try this nine-step challenge for starters: